OpenBankingUK/conformance-suite/docs/setup-guide.md

 ## Ozone Bank (Model Bank)

-Ozone Bank is an Account Servicing Payment Service Provider (ASPSP), which the FCS will connect to as a TPP.
+Ozone Bank is an Mock Account Servicing Payment Service Provider (ASPSP), which the FCS will connect to as a TPP.
 With that in mind, you must [enrol with Ozone](https://ob2018.o3bank.co.uk:444/pub/home).

 * Use Google or LinkedIn as identity provider
 * Any organisation name
 * Redirect URI should be `https://0.0.0.0:8443/conformancesuite/callback`
 * Click "Go"
-* Registration should be successful, keep the page open for reference later.
+* Registration should be successful

+Make a note of the certificates and the "CLIENT ID" and "CLIENT SECRET" values.

 ## Generate transport and signing certificates